 “Let the heavens rejoice, let the earth be glad; let the sea resound, and all that is in it.
 Let the fields be jubilant, and everything in them; let all the trees of the forest sing for joy.”

 Nature does not communicate the way we do.
 Animals use different sounds.
 Plants rustle their leaves.
 We have different ways of communicating and expressing ourselves, but it does not mean that nature does not praise God.
-God created all of us, and nature along with us expresses worship in different ways.
+He created all of us, and nature along with us expresses worship in different ways.

 “This is the history of the heavens and the earth when they were created, in the day that the Lord God made the earth and the heavens, before any plant of the field was in the earth and before any herb of the field had grown.”